 Para-phrase quotations of Ch6 The Source:

 (Note two things.
 This is a massive spoiler in terms of copyright content, acknowledged, but also a massive risk of misrepresentation in the paraphrasing and in introducing my own / McGilchrist thoughts, also acknowledged.
 In paraphrase I’ve obviously left out many of Solms own qualifications and caveats.
-I’ve also kept in lots of technical specifics which I probably don’t understand as Solms intended, primarily to allow me later checking against other resources.)
+I’ve also kept in lots of technical specifics which I maybe don’t understand as Solms intended, primarily to allow me later checking against other resources.)

 Most people with even a casual interest in the brain … have heard of chemical neuro-transmitters involved in individual synaptic – fire/not-fire – communications between neurons.